Lake Neusiedl: Birds

 In the area over 300 bird species have been recorded with the earliest studies made by the Hungarian naturalist István Fászl.
 Of these, around 150 breed, representing around 40% of the European and 80% of all Austrian bird species.
 The area contains one of the largest breeding populations of great egrets, with up to 700 pairs.
 There are also around 35 pairs of grey heron and 70 pairs of great bustard.
 One of the best known bird species in the area is the white stork, which is seen as a symbol of the region.
-Other species present include Eurasian spoonbill, purple heron, eastern imperial eagle, white-tailed eagle, greylag goose, golden oriole, European bee-eater, pied avocet, ruff, Kentish plover, common tern, common redshank, black-tailed godwit, Eurasian curlew, western yellow wagtail, short-eared owl, Montagu's harrier and many others which are of interest to local and visiting birdwatchers.
+Other species present include Eurasian spoonbill, purple heron, eastern imperial eagle, white-tailed eagle, greylag goose, golden oriole, European bee-eater, pied avocet, ruff, Kentish plover, common tern, common redshank, black-tailed godwit, Eurasian curlew, western yellow wagtail, short-eared owl, Montagu's harrier, bittern and many others which are of interest to local and visiting birdwatchers.

 Fish

 Native fish species include the pike, zander, European carp and wels catfish, alongside numerous minnows, such as stickleback, common bleak, white bream, common bream and ruffe.
 The European eel is not native to the lake, but was introduced as a food source for humans.
-Due to environmental concerns, further releases of young eels has been recently banned.
-The Prussian carp has also been introduced to the lake, alongside the pumpkinseed.
+Due to environmental concerns, further releases of young eels has been banned.
+Prussian carp has also been introduced, alongside the pumpkinseed.